Scapegoat Conspiracy Literature of the Mid–Late 19th Century: Against Catholics, Jews, Voltaire, and the Freemasons

 ‘The Index Against Freemasonry,’ by David L. Gray is a catalog of the works against Freemasonry by Catholic Theologian, Historian, and Author David L. Gray – a Former Freemason of 10+ years.

 The essay proves that Freemasonry has been secretly plotting to destroy the Catholic Church for 300 years, and that it has infiltrated the Vatican and influenced its reforms.
-It cites various sources, such as papal
+It cites various sources, such as papal encyclicals, Masonic documents, and testimonies of ex-Masons.
+It warns that Catholics should resist the Masonic agenda and defend the true faith.

 The article claims that Freemasonry has influenced the US history and politics, from the founding fathers to the current president.
-It argues that Freemasonry is a secret society that promotes a false religion and a
+It argues that Freemasonry is a secret society that promotes a false religion and a globalist agenda.
+It warns that Freemasonry is incompatible with Catholicism and poses a threat to the Church and the nation.

 The article explores the history and influence of Prince Hall Freemasonry, a branch of Freemasonry that admits Black Americans.
-It argues that Prince Hall Freemasonry is incompatible with Catholicism and promotes a secular worldview that
+It argues that Prince Hall Freemasonry is incompatible with Catholicism and promotes a secular worldview that undermines the natural law and the common good.

 A former Freemason explains the principles and purpose of Freemasonry and why they are incompatible with Catholicism.
 He also exposes the syncretic philosophy and religion of Freemasonry that blends various ideologies and beliefs.

 Freemasonry is a secret society that claims to be compatible with Christianity, but is it really?
-In this article, a former Freemason explains the origins, beliefs and rituals of this organization, and why he left
+In this article, a former Freemason explains the origins, beliefs and rituals of this organization, and why he left it after discovering its true nature.

 Father Michael Heinrich Weninger, a member of the Pontifical Council for Interreligious Dialogue and also an Austrian Freemason – belonging to the Grand Lodge of Austria AF&AM (Ancient Free and Accepted Masons)